Headquarters address: 200 Park Ave, New York, NY 10166, USA

 MetLife is a life insurance company that serves around 100 million customers worldwide.
-It operates in nearly 50 countries through six segments: MetLife Holdings, USA, Asia, Latin America, EMEA (Europe, Middle East, and Africa), and Corporate & Other.
+It operates in 40 countries through six segments: MetLife Holdings, USA, Asia, Latin America, EMEA (Europe, Middle East, and Africa), and Corporate & Other.

 In the USA, MetLife offers a variety of insurance and financial services products such as life, dental, disability, property & casualty, stable value, annuities, and guaranteed interest to individuals and groups.

 Worldwide, the company provides life, medical, dental, accident & health, and credit insurance products for individuals and groups.
 It also offers annuities, endowment, and retirement & savings products.

 MetLife traces its roots back to the foundation of the National Union Life and Limb Insurance Company in 1863, which provided wartime-related disability coverage for Civil War sailors and soldiers.
 In 1864, the company had written 17 life policies and 56 accident policies.